 コンテンツにスキップ

-Momoko Shirakami x Yukina Sakai “A dance full of surprise and betrayal performed by two people who appear to be opposites but have something in common”
+Momoko Shirakami x Yukina Sakai "A dance full of surprises and betrayals undertaken by two people who at first glance seem to be opposites but have something in common"

 白神ももこ×酒井幸菜 「一見対照的だけれど共通項のある二人が挑む驚きと裏切りに満ちたダンス」